10-3-pursuit/project-bird-sanctuary-vite/README.md

 ## Getting Started
 To run the Bird Sanctuary application:
-1. Ensure you have Node.js and npm installed.
-2. Clone the repository and navigate to the project directory.
+1. Clone the repository and navigate to the project directory.
-3. Install dependencies using `npm install`.
+2. Install dependencies using `npm install`.
-4. Run the application using `npm start`.
+3. Run the application using `npm run dev`.
-5. Access the application at `localhost` in your web browser.
+4. Access the application at `localhost` in your web browser.

 To access the live site, navigate to https://velvety-torrone-e1cf2e.netlify.app/